ryderstorm/wtf-should-i-eat/README.md

 ## 🎯 How It Works

 1. **User Input**: You provide location, radius, cuisine filter, and open-now preference
-2. **AI Processing**: Google Gemini AI searches Google Maps for matching restaurants
+2. **Direct API Call**: Google Maps Places API searches for restaurants near your location
-3. **Streaming Results**: Results stream back as JSON objects in real-time
+3. **Streaming Results**: Results stream back in real-time for instant feedback
 4. **Smart Batching**: Results are batched every 3 restaurants or 200ms for optimal performance
 5. **Intelligent Sorting**: Results are sorted once at the end by open status, closing time, and ratings
 6. **Display**: Restaurant cards render with all relevant information and links